Laura Menocal, Co-President

 Tanya Jain, Social Media Coordinator

-Tanya is a PhD candidate in the Neuroscience program at Weill Cornell Medicine.
+Tanya is a PhD student in the Neuroscience program at Weill Cornell Medicine.

 She is originally from India and earned a BTech degree from Vellore Institute of Technology and a Master’s degree from the University of Pennsylvania.